 The risk of confusion by the use of similar names can occur through:

 Mixed casing.
-Ada treats upper case and lower case letters in names as identical.
+Ada treats upper case and lower-case letters in names as identical.
 Thus, no confusion can arise through an attempt to use Item and ITEM as distinct identifiers with different meanings.

 Underscores and periods.
 Ada permits single underscores in identifiers and they are significant.
-Thus BigDog and Big_Dog are different identifiers.
+Thus, BigDog and Big_Dog are different identifiers.
 But multiple underscores (which can be confused with a single underscore) are forbidden, thus Big__Dog is forbidden.
 Leading and trailing underscores are also forbidden.
 Periods are not permitted in identifiers at all.

 Singular/plural forms.
 Ada does permit the use of identifiers which differ solely in this manner such as Item and Items.
 However, Ada lets the programmer use the identifier Item for a single object of a type T and the identifier Items for an object denoting an array of items that is of a type array (…) of T. The use of Item where Items was intended or vice versa will be detected by the compiler because of the type violation and the program rejected so no vulnerability would arise.